Gurrzz/qec_bsc/README.md

-This is an extention of the qecsim package, with large inspiration from the qsdxzzx extention package to qecsim, created with the ambition to implement a decoder for the XZXZ/ZXZX code (shortend to G81), an example of which can be seen below:
+This is an extention of the qecsim package, with large inspiration from the qsdxzzx extention package to qecsim, created with the ambition to implement a decoder for the XZXZ/ZXZX code (shortened to G81), an example of which can be seen below: